6 Steps for How to Use Compound Archery Bows

 How far should you practice with a compound bow?

-It’s widely recommended in archery talk for shooters to start at 10-15 yards with a compound bow.
+In archery talk, it’s widely recommended that shooters start at 10-15 yards with a compound bow.
 However, the highest-quality compound bows can shoot arrows well over 1,000 feet.
 It’s typically more common for them to go a few hundred feet in practice and competitions.

-Young kids and archery for beginners<span style=”font-weight: 400;”> should start at around five yards with any bow, though.
-It really does depend on your age and skill level how far you should shoot from.
+Young kids and archery for beginners should start at around five yards with any bow, though.
+It depends on your age and skill level and how far you should shoot.

 -